 A visit to Johnson Lake day use area is a popular thing to do with kids in Banff.
 Located in the Minnewanka Loop, the Johnson Lake day use area has tons of picnic tables and a little beach area for kids.
 You’ll be amazed at how kids won’t notice how cold the water is at this beautiful lake in Banff.

-In addition to being a beautiful picnic spot, there are many fun things to do at Johnson Lake including kayaking, stand-up paddle boarding and of course, the Johnson Lake hike.
+In addition to being a beautiful picnic spot in Banff, there are many fun things to do at Johnson Lake including kayaking, stand-up paddle boarding and of course, the Johnson Lake hike – one of the best Lake Minnewanka hikes.

 This post contains compensated links.